Patient And Family Involvement

 • Person- and Family-Centered Care (IHI, US)

-• The Role of the Patient in Safety (AHRQ, US)
+• Patient Engagement and Safety (AHRQ, US)

 Led by the Institute for Healthcare Improvement (IHI), Always Events® are aspects of the patient experience that are so important to patients, their care partners, and service users that health care providers must aim to perform them consistently for every individual, every time.
 For more information on Always Events: